rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 [^logger]: I implemented a proprietary Haskell logger library at my work.
 It is interesting to think about what we want to observe when we FP.
 Standard logger libraries for, say, Java are "object-centric" and will allow configuration options based on which class spilled out the log.
 The library I implemented is "data-centric" and allows you to configure what data you want to see based on what data it is.
 FP is about clear inputs and outputs after all.

-Programming is often associated with mathematics and logic (mostly by non-programmers[^reynolds]).
+Programming is often associated with mathematics and logic (mostly by non-programmers).
 FP is very much an outlier and an interesting one, FP is both quite mathematical and quite empirical.
 However, it's the theoretical part that many FP-ers love.

-[^reynolds]: I just love the the beginning story in [_add_blank_target Types, Abstraction and Parametric Polymorphism (John C. Reynolds)](https://people.mpi-sws.org/~dreyer/tor/papers/reynolds.pdf) paper.

 ## Pragmatists and theorists